Nextiva / Blog / VoIP

 What Is an Intelligent Virtual Agent?

-An IVA is AI-powered (artificial intelligence) software that can have genuine conversations with your customers.
+An IVA is AI-powered software that can engage in genuine conversations with your customers.
 You might hear IVA solutions referred to as either Intelligent Virtual Agent or Intelligent Virtual Assistant.
 In a contact center setting, these are interchangeable.
+IVAs can integrate with customer relationship management (CRM) systems for tailored interactions.

-Acting as a digital assistant, IVA uses speech recognition technology and voice biometrics to understand human speech and answer in a human-like manner.
+Acting as a digital assistant, IVA incorporates speech recognition technology and voice biometrics to comprehend human speech and respond just like a person.

 An IVA, or Interactive Virtual Agent, learns why people are calling and determines the next best destination.

-Businesses use IVA systems to handle simple and recurring requests like opening hours, qualifying sales leads, and basic troubleshooting.
+Businesses use IVA systems to handle simpler requests like opening hours, qualifying sales leads, and basic troubleshooting.
+Additionally, they let employees focus on more complex tasks like customer support and sales, thereby enhancing productivity and job satisfaction.

 Sounds like a chatbot?
 It is like a chatbot but smarter

-In fact, IVAs use natural language processing (NLP) to understand what customers really mean and to provide an answer that isn’t just pre-populated and selected from a list.
+In fact, IVAs leverage natural language processing (NLP) to comprehend what customers truly mean and to effectively manage complex customer queries, providing answers that aren’t merely pre-populated and selected from a list.

 We call this natural language understanding (NLU) when IVAs move on from the recognition phase to the understanding phase.
 While chatbots can answer questions that have limited possible outcomes, IVAs have genuine conversations.